 Another great artistic hobby is pottery.
 It’s fairly simple but very fun and involves more hands-on activity than say, painting.
 Plus, like many of the best hobbies, pottery produces giftable items such as vases, bowls, mugs and so on.

 While we’re not 100% if this is technically considered a hobby, it’s a hell of a great way to kill some time.
-As temps begin to drop and we likely head into a second quarantine wave, TikTok is a stellar way to waste your day in bed.
+TikTok is a stellar way to waste your day in bed.
 There are loads of hilarious, helpful and even scary short clips to watch, depending on your preference.
 Maybe even get in on the fun and create some videos yourself.
 Who knows what’ll happen.